Félix Hernández: Atlanta Braves

-On January 20, 2020, Hernández signed a minor league deal with the Atlanta Braves for $1 million.
-On July 4, 2020, Hernández announced he would be opting out of the 2020 season due to concerns related to the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+On January 20, 2020, Hernández signed a minor league contract worth $1 million with the Atlanta Braves.
+On July 4, Hernández announced that he had decided not to play in the 2020 season due to concerns about the COVID-19 pandemic.
+He became a free agent on November 2.

 Baltimore Orioles

 On February 3, 2021, Hernández signed a minor league contract with the Baltimore Orioles organization.
-On March 29, Hernandez opted out of his contract with the Orioles and became a free agent.
+Hernández pitched for Baltimore during spring training, but suffered an elbow injury in mid-March.
+On March 29, Hernández opted out of his contract with the Orioles and became a free agent.

+National Baseball Hall of Fame consideration

+Hernández appeared on the Baseball Hall of Fame ballot for the first time in 2024 and received 20.6 percent of the votes, making him eligible for future ballots.

 International career

-Hernández represented his native Venezuela in the 2009 World Baseball Classic.
+Hernández pitched for Venezuela in the 2009 World Baseball Classic (WBC).
 In his first outing, he pitched four innings in relief, surrendering only one hit while not allowing a run.
 In his next game, Hernández shut out Puerto Rico over 4 2/3 innings.
-Hernandez participated in the 2017 World Baseball Classic, playing for Venezuela.
+He skipped the 2013, citing ongoing contract negotiations with the Mariners.
+Hernández pitched in the 2017 World Baseball Classic.
+He was 0–1 with allowing one earned run in two starts.

 Pitching style

-Hernández has been known to throw a sinker (two-seam fastball), a slider (he avoided the slider early in his career because the team was concerned it might injure his arm), a changeup, and a curveball.
-His fastball no longer reaches the 100 mph as it did when he first broke into MLB, but he has become a much craftier and more efficient pitcher over the years.
+Hernández threw a sinker (two-seam fastball), a slider (he avoided the slider early in his career because the team was concerned it might injure his arm), a changeup, and a curveball.
 In 2016, Hernández's sinker averaged about 90–92 mph; four-seam fastball at 90–92 mph; slider at 84–86 mph; curveball at 79–81 mph; changeup at 87-88 mph; and the occasional cut fastball at 88–90 mph.
 The changeup was his most commonly used two-strike pitch, and had the highest whiff rate of his pitches.

-When at his best, Hernández can induce a steady procession of groundball outs and strikeouts, with very few balls being hit in the air.
-For example, in his perfect game, Hernández only allowed 5 batted balls to even leave the infield, and after the 3rd inning, no balls left the infield with the exception of one Ben Zobrist flyout.
-Meanwhile, he forced 8 groundouts and 12 strikeouts.
+When at his best, Hernández could induce a steady procession of groundball outs and strikeouts, with very few balls being hit in the air.
+For example, in his perfect game, Hernández only allowed five batted balls to even leave the infield, and after the third inning, no balls left the infield with the exception of one Ben Zobrist flyout.
+Meanwhile, he forced eight groundouts and struck out 12 batters.

-Like some other pitchers, Hernández wears a long-sleeved undershirt beneath his uniform jersey.
-While typically this is done to keep the pitcher's arm from getting chilled, Hernández wears it even in the hottest weather.
-For him it serves to keep perspiration from running down his arms and interfering with his hand's grip on the baseball.
+Like some other pitchers, Hernández wore a long-sleeved undershirt beneath his uniform jersey.
+While typically this is done to keep the pitcher's arm from getting chilled, Hernández wore it even in the hottest weather.
+For him, it served to keep perspiration from running down his arms and interfering with his hand's grip on the baseball.